As an Amazon Associate, I earn from qualifying purchases.

 Just like pickled onions, they’re good on almost everything!
 They’re fantastic on egg dishes like Make-Ahead Scrambled Eggs, Gluten-Free Quiche, and Dairy-Free Frittata.

-Put a few on top of savory dishes like Air Fryer Chicken Quesadillas, Instant Pot Mexican Rice, Lentil Nachos, Chicken Salad With Dill, Instant Pot Potato Salad, or Homemade Ramen Noodle Bowls.
+Put a few on top of savory dishes like Air Fryer Chicken Quesadillas, Instant Pot Mexican Rice, Lentil Nachos, Instant Pot Chicken Tacos, Chicken Salad With Dill, or Instant Pot Potato Salad.

 Pro Tips/Recipe Notes